youssefygj/Finding-Donors/README.md

 # Finding-Donors
-Content: Supervised Learning
-Project: Finding Donors for CharityML
-Project Overview
-Apply supervised learning techniques to help CharityML, a fictitious charity organization, identify potential donors.
-The project involves analyzing U.S. census data to predict individuals who are most likely to donate.
-Begin by exploring the data and understanding its structure.
-Preprocess and transform the data to make it suitable for analysis.
-Evaluate various supervised learning algorithms on the dataset and determine the most effective solution.
-Optimize the selected model and present it as the recommended solution to CharityML.
-Lastly, examine the model's performance and predictions to assess its effectiveness in utilizing the available data.
+In this project, I will apply supervised learning techniques and my analytical skills to help CharityML, a fictitious charity organization, identify potential donors.
+By analyzing data collected from the U.S. census, I will predict individuals who are most likely to donate to their cause.
+First, I will explore the data and understand how it is recorded.
+Then, I will preprocess and transform the data to make it suitable for analysis.
+Next, I will evaluate several supervised learning algorithms of my choice on the dataset and determine which one is best suited for the solution.
+Once I have selected the most promising model, I will optimize it and present it as my recommended solution to CharityML.
+Finally, I will delve into the chosen model's performance and predictions to gain insights into how well it is utilizing the available data.

-Project Highlights
-Gain familiarity with different supervised learning algorithms in sklearn.
-Evaluate and compare their performance on specific datasets.
-Develop an understanding of when to apply certain algorithms and when to avoid them, an important aspect of machine learning.